ThalesGroup/OntologyGNN/README.md

 Make sure these files are placed exactly as shown to ensure compatibility with the `load_data'

+### Config

+We can change the model training and output settings in config.yaml

+Description of some key params in config file

+[Model hyperparameters]
+hyperparams:
+  num_communities: 3
+  lambda: 1.0

+[Experiments]

 #### To run with default configs (specified in config.yaml file)

 ```bash